shionhonda/gae-dgl/README.md

 ## Usage
 ### Transductive tasks
-You can reproduce the results of the paper by the following command.
+Reproduce the results of the paper [1] by the following command.

 ```
 $ python train_transductive.py --dataset cora